-Quizzes are given in class and taken using LockDown Browser.
-Quizzes may be given on any class meeting day and are given to test the students' understanding of the topic(s) covered.
+Quizzes are given to test the students' understanding of the topic(s) covered.
+Students are required to preview and review the text and class materials prior to the class.
 The purpose of a quiz is to ensure a student's full understanding of technical concepts from session to session.
-It is also useful preparation for the exams.
+It is also a useful preparation for the exams.
 Quizzes cannot be made up.
-If a student misses a quiz owing to exceptional circumstances such as bereavement, serious illness, an accident or other serious personal issues, a makeup quiz is given after the student submits appropriate documentation.
+If a student misses a quiz owing to exceptional circumstances such as bereavement, serious illness, an accident, or other serious personal issues, a makeup quiz is given after the student submits appropriate documentation.